-5 Conclusions
+Conclusions

 In this study, we investigated the role of changes in land use and climate in Europe from 1960 to 2010 on average evapotranspiration and streamflow.
-In our modeling approach, we combined a state-of-the-art land use reconstruction with gridded observational datasets of climate forcing and a Budyko-model constrained with ET observations from several long-term lysime-
+In our modeling approach, we combined a state-of-the-art land use reconstruction with gridded observational datasets of climate forcing and a Budyko-model constrained with ET observations from several long-term lysimeter stations.

-- 10 ter stations.
 Based on the model results, it was shown that land use changes have had net impacts on evapotranspiration that are generally comparable in size to those caused by changes in precipitation and potential evapotranspiration.
-Evapotranspiration increased in response to land use (mainly large-scale re- and afforestation) and climate change in most of Europe, with the Iberian pensinsula and other small parts of the Mediterranean being exceptions with negative trends.
-Streamflow changes were dominated by a strong positive contribution of precipitation increases in northern Europe.
-Land use and potential evapotran- - 15 spiration had smaller effects of opposite sign, resulting in small net streamflow changes over Europe.
-The analysis revealed considerable complexity at smaller scales, with most of the possible combinations between positive and negative contributions of precipitation, land use, and potential evapotranspiration occuring at some locations.
+Evapotranspiration increased in response to land use (mainly large-scale re- and afforestation) and climate change in most of Europe, with the Iberian pensinsula and other small part of the Mediterrenean being exceptions with negative trends.
+Streamflow changes were dominated by a strong positive contribution of precipitation increases in Northern Europe.
+Land use and potential evapotranspiration had smaller effects of opposite sign, resulting in small net streamflow changes over Europe.
+The analysis revealed considerable complexity at smaller scales, with most of the possible combinations between positive and negative contributions of precipitation, land use, and potential evapotranspiration occurring at some locations.
 This was true for effects on evapotranspiration and discharge.
-Most pressing, we find that in much of the Mediterranean, land use and climate change combine to further reduce streamflow and water availability. - 20 Data availability.
-The HILDA land change dataset is available at https://www.wur.nl/en/Research-Results/Chair-groups/Environmental-Sciences/ Laboratory-of-Geo-information-Science-and-Remote-Sensing/Models/Hilda.htm.
-E-OBS v18 precipitation can be downloaded from https: //www.ecad.eu//download/ensembles/download.php.
-CRU TS v4.02 potential evapotranspiration is available from https://crudata.uea.ac.uk/ cru/data/hrg/.
-All hydroclimatic observations used to constrain the Budyko model and their references are listed in Table 1.
+Most pressing, we find that in much of the Mediterrenean, land use and climate change combine to further reduce blue water fluxes.